• Use Cases

 Intercom

-Meshes tags the user or updates routing context so the right tutorial or in-app message can appear.
+Meshes tags the user or updates context via the workspace's Intercom connection so the right tutorial or in-app message can appear.

-The product can respond while the user still has intent instead of after a delayed analytics sync.
+The product can respond inside each workspace while the user still has intent, instead of after a delayed analytics sync.

 Slack

-Meshes alerts the product or CS team when high-intent page behavior crosses the threshold you care about.
+Meshes alerts the channel the workspace owner picked when high-intent page behavior crosses the threshold.

-Internal teams can see meaningful revisit behavior in real time instead of waiting for a report.
+The right internal team sees meaningful revisit behavior in real time inside each workspace instead of waiting for a report.

 Webhook

-Meshes forwards the visit event to any internal scoring or orchestration system that also needs the signal.
+Meshes forwards the visit event to any internal scoring or orchestration system each workspace registered.

-Your internal stack can react to the same page-intent signal without building a separate event path.
+Your own internal stack and your customers' internal stacks can react to the same page-intent signal without building a separate event path.

 How Meshes handles it